M-Sc-Research/English-learning/July30.md

-I need ti make a phone call
+I need to make a phone call